Hackers may be targeting your fax machine

 Researchers at DEF CON revealed a host of concerns over the continuing use of faxes in today’s businesses, which don’t come with the same encryption measures as more modern, internet-based technologies.

-Speaking to the BBC, Yaniv Balmas warned that “Fax has no security measures built in – absolutely nothing”.
+Speaking to the BBC, one of the researchers, Yaniv Balmas warned that “Fax has no security measures built in – absolutely nothing”.

 As fax machines tend to be connected to a company’s internal servers, hackers exploiting the ‘weak point’ in the chain could then gain access to the wider network and other sensitive data.